 - Background and Props: Have something on the wall behind you.
 Preferably something colorful and education related.
 At the bare minimum, have a colorful sign with your name on it.
 Be sure to use at least one, but preferably two, props in the lesson.
 (White boards, flash cards, stuffed animals etc.)

 - It’s normal not to pass your first mock lesson: I didn’t.
 If you don’t pass, don’t freak out.
-Take the interviewer’s tips and advice, watch sample classes online, practice your routine, and try again.
+It’s probably because you weren’t animated enough.
+Take the interviewer’s advice, watch sample classes online, practice your routine, and try again.
 You got this!

 VIPKID & GoGO Kid Hours

 Each class is 25 minutes long with 5 minutes between each.
 I teach about 12 hours, or 24 classes, per week.
-I know some people who teach far less (there is no minimum requirement) and some people who teach way more (up to 10 classes, or 5 hours, per day).
-Plan on unreliable bookings for the first few weeks, to the first few months, while you are getting the hang of things!
+I know some people who teach far less (there is no minimum requirement) and some people who teach way more (up to 10 classes, or 5 hours, per day on weekdays and more hours on weekends).
+Plan on unreliable bookings for the first few weeks to the first few months, while you are getting the hang of things!

 The companies I work for are based out of Beijing and run on Chinese time.
 Check out these handy little charts to get an idea about when the peak teaching times are in your area: